AksharaSBhat/From_Prompts_to_Motors_Man-in-the-Middle_Attacks_on_LLM-Enabled_Vacuum_Robots/README.md

    source venv/bin/activate
     ```
 4. Run the robot script:
-`python query-gemini.py`
+`python client.py`

 **Observe the Attack**
-The Attacker's Terminal (running mitmproxy ) will show all intercepted network traffic.
+The Attacker's Terminal (running mitmproxy) will show all intercepted network traffic.
 You will
 see the mitmproxy-addon.py script printing messages as it modifies requests or responses.
-The Robot's Terminal (running query-gemini.py ) will show the result of the attack.
+The Robot's Terminal (running `client.py`) will show the result of the attack.
 You will see it receive manipulated commands (e.g., "I just ran over the cat.") instead of the real ones.

 ## License
 This project is provided for academic and research purposes.
 Please consider adding an open-source license (e.g., MIT) if you plan to distribute or build upon this work.